 This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 Dr. Jean-Jacques Muyembe says his story starts in 1973.
-He had just gotten his PhD at the Rega Institute in Belgium.
-He could have stayed in Europe, but he decided to come back to Congo, or what was then known as Zaire, which had only recently attained independence from Belgium.
+He had just gotten his Ph.D. at the Rega Institute in Belgium.
+He could have stayed in Europe, but he decided to return to Congo, or what was then known as Zaire, which had only recently attained independence from Belgium.

 If he had stayed in Belgium, he says, he would have been doing routine lab work.
 But in Congo, he would be responsible for the "health of my people."

 "But when I arrived here the conditions of work were not good," he says.
-"I had no lab; I had no mice for the experimentation so it was very difficult to work here."
+"I had no lab; I had no mice for the experimentation, so it was very difficult to work here."

 Being a microbiologist without mice or a lab was useless, so he took a job as a field epidemiologist.
 In 1976, he was called to an outbreak of a mysterious disease in central Congo.